-- Within 48 hours of a newly identified migratory student being identified in the district, the migratory staff must access MSIX to find any relevant information that will help the school personnel place the child in grade level, course, and/or program. - As students move out of the district, MEP staff will submit a move notification within MSIX to allow the potential receiving school district or state to find the migratory family and continue support and services.
-(Move notification is submitted per students) - As students move in to the district, MEP staff will submit a move notification within MSIX to notify the sending school district or state that the child has arrived and that records are needed.
-(Move notification is submitted per students)
+• Within 48 hours of a newly identified migratory student being identified in the district, the migratory staff must access MSIX to find any relevant information that will help the school personnel place the child in grade level, course, and/or program.

+- As students move out of the district, MEP staff will submit a move notification within MSIX to allow the potential receiving school district or state to find the migratory family and continue support and services. - As students move in to the district, MEP staff will submit a move notification within MSIX to notify the sending school district or state that the child has arrived and that records are needed.
 All school districts in Georgia use MSIX when addressing the needs of migratory children and youth during enrollment and class placement.
-For information on MSIX and securing an account, please visit the Department's MEP Web site:
+For information on MSIX and securing an account, please visit the Department's MEP Web site: Request for MSIX account